-Lightroom Editing: Before & After: Piazza dell’Anfiteatro, Lucca
+Lightroom Editing: Before and After: Piazza dell’Anfiteatro, Lucca

 RAW Photo.
 Lightroom Edit is shown below at the end of the article.